Soviet Union and the United Nations: Role in the founding of the United Nations

 The Soviet Union took an active role in the United Nations and other major international and regional organizations.
 At the behest of the United States, the Soviet Union took a role in the establishment of the United Nations in 1945.
-Soviet General Secretary Joseph Stalin was initially hesitant to join the group, although Soviet delegates helped create the structure of the United Nations at the Tehran Conference and the Dumbarton Oaks Conference.
-US President Franklin D. Roosevelt actively worked to convince Stalin to join the UN.
-The Soviet Union insisted that there be veto rights in the Security Council and that alterations in the United Nations Charter be unanimously approved by the five permanent members.
+Soviet general secretary Joseph Stalin was initially hesitant to join the group, although Soviet delegates helped create the structure of the United Nations at the Tehran Conference and the Dumbarton Oaks Conference.
+US president Franklin D. Roosevelt actively worked to convince Stalin to join the UN.

+At the Dumbarton Oaks Conference, the Soviet Union initially demanded that even procedural matters in the Security Council could be vetoed, meaning that the veto could block a topic from even being discussed or debated.
+At the Yalta Conference, the Soviet Union agreed that the veto would not apply to procedural matters.

 There was initially a Western majority in the United Nations immediately after its creation.
 With the decolonization process, however, and as all newly independent states were accepted into the United Nations, many countries allied with the Soviet Union, as well as non-aligned countries, joined the organization.